Connection クラス#

 バージョン 3.1 で変更: Automatically resolve domain names asynchronously.
 In previous versions, name resolution blocks, unless the

-parameter is specified, or theresolve_hostaddr_async()
+hostaddrparameter is specified, or theresolve_hostaddr_async()function is used.

 - async close()#